shashhwatiwari/StaffSync/readme.md

 # StaffSync - CS5200 Project

-An employee management system that involves the
+An employee management system that involves CRUD operations on different tables.
+The database contains 10 tables and procedures/triggers relevant for those tables.
+The application is made as a web-app where a user can login.
+Post logging in the user is taken to their concerned dashboard that has the intuitive buttons enabling them to carry out operations that they are allowed to do.

 ## Prerequisites